 I'd like to see Marta and Paulo, from Marques'Almeida, doing a talk.

 Are you working ona spring/summer 16 collection now?

 Yes, I'm doing NEWGEN again and another presentation.
 The general theme is bleak, English countryside.
-Not twee in anyway, a bit grim, but still quite pretty.
-It's like summer dresses and jumpers.
+Not twee in any way, a bit grim, but still quite pretty.
+It's like summer dresses and sweaters.

 Would you ever consider doing runway?

 That would be amazing!
-You're presentation had such an atmosphere, how would you translate that to a runway?
+Your presentation had such an atmosphere, how would you translate that to a runway?